liamvictor/gsc-exporter/python_scripts_overview.md

 ## query-position-analysis.py

 Focuses on the distribution of query positions, breaking down clicks and impressions into predefined ranking buckets.
 It can also run for a single site or for all properties in a GSC account.
 The output is a CSV file and an HTML report.

+## generate_gsc_wrapped.py

+Creates a "Spotify Wrapped"-style annual summary for a single GSC property.
+It highlights key metrics like total clicks and impressions, top-performing pages and queries, and the busiest month in a visually engaging HTML report.
+Date ranges can be customised.